crococoders/tchaikovsky/docs/testing.md

           })
         });
         ```
+    - If you have some functions to be executed after test it can be done in `afterEach()` function

 5. Type `npm test` or `npm run test` in command line
 6. Wait until it finishes and check results in command line window